MaChristmann/mobile-trial/README.md

 ## Configurator
 * Features
+	* App management
+		* Admin should be able to create/read/configure/delete an app
+		* Developer should be able to see the list of apps he is asigned to and read their configurations
 	* App configuration
 		* Admin should be able to set License Type/Value
 		* Admin should be able to set Valid Time